It may be sunny, but that water temp certainly isn’t.

 Pismo Beach Pier is nestled at the south-most end of SLO county and gives off the vibe of a colder Huntington Beach, albeit no riots, protests or thong bikinis.
 Water and air temps are on the colder side compared to SoCal counterparts, so unless you like Wim Hoff-ing it (hey!
 It’s great for your immune system supposedly!), leave the thong and Brazilian ‘kini at home or know that it will be hidden underneath some neoprene.
 It’s chilly.

-The Humboldt Current comes throttling towards SoCal and general takes over everywhere Santa Barbara and north thanks to Point Conception and you can always count on some chiller water temps year round.
+The Humboldt Current comes throttling towards SoCal and generally takes over everywhere Santa Barbara and north thanks to Point Conception and you can always count on some chiller water temps year round.

 Both north and south sides of the pier can fire on northwest swells and some south swells and get a little chunky, although it does tend to be on the smaller side than, say, Avila Beach.
 It also stays glassy.